pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform--Mikro80.md

     zcc +mikro80 program.c -create-app

-A .rk8 file is produced suitable for loading as a tape file into, for example Mame,
+A .rk8 file is produced suitable for loading as a tape file into, for example Mame.

+To load type:

+   I

+When loaded, the start + end addresses will be displayed on screen.
+To start the program type:

+   G 0000